Temple Owls: Affiliation

-The Owls are primarily members of the American Athletic Conference (The American).
+The Owls are primarily members of the American Conference (The American).
 Since their football team participates in the NCAA's Division I Football Bowl Subdivision.
 The football program was a member of the Big East Conference until its expulsion after the 2004 season due to a variety of program shortcomings.
 Temple played a limited MAC schedule in 2005 and 2006 before becoming an affiliated football-only member and playing a full 8-game league schedule in 2007.
 The school's men's basketball team is part of the Big Five, the traditional designation for the rivalries between the Owls and their Philadelphia rivals: Penn, Saint Joseph's, Villanova, and La Salle.

 The landscape of Temple sports changed in the early 2010s, thanks to a major realignment of Division I conferences.
-Temple football returned to the Big East in 2012, and then became a full member of the renamed American Athletic Conference in July 2013, after being a full member (non-football) of the A-10 since the early '80s.
+Temple football returned to the Big East in 2012, and then became a full member of the renamed American Conference in July 2013, after being a full member (non-football) of the A-10 since the early '80s.
 The Owls are an affiliate member of The Big East for Field Hockey and the East Atlantic Gymnastics League for gymnastics.

 As of the 2023 conference realignment, Temple and Wichita State are the only two schools in the American to have never been members of Conference USA.
 Additionally, Temple is the only member of the AAC remaining from the northeast and the only member outside its geographical footprint after UConn's return to the Big East Conference and Cincinnati's departure to the Big 12 Conference.